 Buddhism history is a result of the cultural concepts existing in ancient India as this is where the Buddha was born, and ultimately, taught his distinct and revealing truths.

-These places, and others, are where Buddhism beliefs spread to, not where they originated!
+These people and places, and others, are where Buddhism beliefs spread to, not where they originated!
+The Buddha was born in what is now Nepal, and he wandered the Indian countryside teaching his dharma.

 Brahmanism, the pre-Hindu religion that existed at the time of Gautama Buddha is often thought to have contributed to the beliefs of Buddhism.